mui/mui-x/docs/data/data-grid/tree-data/tree-data.md

 ## Gaps in the tree

-If some entries are missing to build the full tree, the `DataGridPro` will automatically create rows to fill those gaps.
+If some entries are missing to build the full tree, the Data Grid Pro will automatically create rows to fill those gaps.

 {{"demo": "TreeDataWithGap.js", "bg": "inline", "defaultCodeOpen": false}}